Investing in Battery Technology

 -

 Manganese: Manganese contributes to certain lithium-ion battery chemistries, such as lithium-manganese oxide batteries.
 As such, hopes are high that demand for the commodity will rise in line with others that contribute to new energy sources.
-Major mining companies that have some exposure to manganese include: South32, Eramet and Anglo American.

 Benefits of investing in battery technology